Oscar DeGruy

 Oscar DeGruy (born 1950) is an American actor who has appeared in over a dozen films and TV shows over 30 years, started the Baháʼí Youth Workshop performance model in 1974, and has assisted hip hop artists.

+He is the brother of popular psychologist Dr. Joy DeGruy and one of four children born to working class parents, Oscar DeGruy Sr., a truck driver and Nellie Parker DeGruy, a stay-at-home mom.

 Acting career

 DeGruy was a regular on The New Bill Cosby Show for the 1972–1973 season and appeared in shows as diverse as Room 222 to Hill Street Blues.
 His first role was on The Young Lawyers in 1970, and in 2008 he completed work as a supporting actor in Zero Option, based on a true story.

 In Good Times in 1974 Degruy was featured in a two-part episode "JJ and the Gang".
 JJ is forced into a gang led by Mad Dog (DeGruy), who wounds JJ.
 After the trial Mad Dog is confronted by his mother, who confesses "I never thought I could feel this way about my child, but I hate you.
 Sometimes I wish you were never born," and the two exchange emotional arguments over the missing husband/father.
 JJ's father, James, ultimately feels sympathy for Mad Dog witnessing the family argument over the absent father.